 The leading methods of unnatural death in Virginia since 2007 have been motor vehicle collisions, gun-related deaths, and fatal drug overdoses (these methods of death include all manners of death: accident, homicide, suicide, and undetermined).
 In 2013, fatal drug overdose became the leading method of unnatural death in the Commonwealth.
 This trend has continued to worsen at a greater magnitude due mainly to illicit opioids (heroin, illicit fentanyl, and fentanyl analogs).

-Total Number of Motor Vehicle, Gun, and Drug Related Fatalities by Year of Death, 2007-2022 Data for 2022 is a Predicted Total for the Entire Year
+Total Number of Motor Vehicle, Gun, and Drug Related Fatalities by Year of Death, 2007-2022

 1 Top 3 methods of death (motor vehicles, guns, and drugs) include all manners of death (accident, homicide, suicide, and undetermined)

 ALL DRUGS